NYC protests of Tyre Nichols death draw more than 100; two arrested as Times Square protester smashes police car windshield

 “We discussed the video that will be released today, a video that by all reports will be graphic and disturbing.
 It will trigger pain and sadness in many of us,” Adams said.
 “It will make us angry.”

-City cops were asked to stay on duty rather than closing out at the end of their shifts, with demonstrations expected over the shocking death of Tyre Nichols, the source, briefed on the situation by the NYPD, told The News.
+City cops were asked to stay on duty rather than closing out at the end of their shifts, sources briefed on the situation by the NYPD told The News.

 “The police commissioner has been sitting down with the team and putting the proper strategies in place to make sure that people can peacefully voice their concerns,” Adams said.
 “They are fully prepared to allow New Yorkers to peacefully voice their concern based on the outcome.”